Getting Started with MetricMQ on ESP32

 Most embedded bugs aren’t hardware problems.
 They’re design problems , born from code that grew organically across board revisions, tightly knotted around pin numbers, register addresses, and brittle HAL calls scattered everywhere and with scalability things can get messy, adding to the technical debt.
 Its important we talk about how not to make your embedded software tightly coupled and leave room for extension & scalibility

-Local First, Building Portable Embedded C++ pipeline with self-hosted CI
+An Experimental Setup - for Building Local First, Portable Embedded C++ pipeline with self-hosted CI

-Local First, Building Portable Embedded C++ pipeline with self-hosted CI
+An Experimental Setup - for Building Local First, Portable Embedded C++ pipeline with self-hosted CI

 In good DevOps practice, automation across building, testing, and releasing software plays a prominent role.
 CI (continuous integration) acts as a safety net: it takes raw materials (code), assembles them (builds), and quality-checks them (tests).
 If CI fails, the second half of the acronym (CD: continuous delivery/deployment) becomes too risky and can lead to serious production issues.
 There are several DevOps tools providing complete CI/CD services, but things get tricky while developing and testing embedded software.